airr-community/airr-standards/docs/datarep/cellreactivity.rst

-.. _CellReactivitySchema:
+.. _ReactivitySchema:

-Cell Reactivity Schema
+Reactivity Schema
 =====================================

-The ``CellReactivity`` object contains information that describes the binding of a compound resembling an Ig or TCR antigen by a single, intact cell.
+The ``Reactivity`` object contains information that describes the binding of a compound resembling an Ig or TCR antigen by a single, intact cell.
 It is critical to note that while such experimental measurements are related to the antigen reactivity of individual